 - Windy Environments: Disabled

-As anyone with an outdated or otherwise poor-performing PC can tell you, the first thing to do to increase performance is to adjust the video settings.
+As anyone with an outdated or otherwise poor-performing PC can tell you, adjusting the video settings is the first thing to do to increase performance.

 Most games will detect your hardware and set your graphics quality accordingly automatically.
-However, these games will still leave on a bunch of extra display options that will tank your FPS regardless of your general rate being Low.
+However, these games will still leave on many extra display options that will tank your FPS regardless of your low general rate.

-Given that how good your games run is all about your GPU, the less work that processor is required to do, the better your game will run.
+Given that how good your games run is all about your GPU, the less work the processor requires, the better your game will run.

 For Terraria, that means turning off everything that doesn’t need to be on.
-It’ll make your game look a lot older and less advanced, but your performance will thank you for it.
+It’ll make your game look much older and less advanced, but your performance will thank you.

 First, you’re going to want to set your lighting to Retro.
 Terraria is no Last of Us Part II in the lighting department.
 It hasn’t got super-advanced ray tracing or anything like that.
-It still has light effects, though, and those effects change the way the game looks.
+It still has light effects, though, which change how the game looks.

 The better and cleaner the game looks, the more pixels your GPU has to render, and the lower your FPS goes.
 So, by changing your lighting to Retro, you’re minimizing the lighting effects that your graphics card has to produce and increasing your performance.

-Of course, you’re going to want to change your general video quality to Low if the game hasn’t done this for you already.
+Of course, you will want to change your general video quality to Low if the game hasn’t done this for you already.

 This change should be self-explanatory.
 You’re telling the game to generate its graphics in the simplest way possible.
-You’ll be sacrificing a clean, high-resolution look for a more pixelated style, but this is going to improve your FPS immeasurably.
-If there’s one setting you change out of this entire list, it should be this one.
+You’ll be sacrificing a clean, high-resolution look for a more pixelated style, but this will improve your FPS immeasurably.
+If there’s one setting you to change out of this entire list, it should be this one.

 Turning Off the background might not seem like something that would affect performance, but it does.
-It doesn’t make a massive difference, but every little bit counts when you’re trying to make the game playable.
+It doesn’t make a massive difference, but every little bit counts when making the game playable.

 This will take away from the immersion and overall atmosphere of the game, but again, it means your GPU has fewer fancy graphics to render.

-Blood and gore are set to Off do the same thing.
-It sacrifices style for FPS by decreasing the workload put on your graphics card or your integrated graphics.
+Blood and Gore are set to do the same thing Off.
+It sacrifices style for FPS by decreasing the workload on your graphics card or your integrated graphics.

 Heat distortion is another quality-of-life graphics option that should be turned Off to maximize Terraria performance.
 Like more or less every other option on the list, heat distortion enables extra graphical effects for the sake of flair and immersion.
-These kinds of options need to be the first to go when we’re trying to make the game run at a stable FPS.
+These options must be the first to go when we’re trying to make the game run at a stable FPS.

 Anyone with experience optimizing game performance on a PC will tell you that water effects are a computer killer.
-Regardless of genre, style, or size, having realistic, high-quality water is an easy way to fry your FPS count.
+Having realistic, high-quality water is an easy way to fry your FPS count regardless of genre, style, or size.

-This is true of Terraria, which is why we’re turning wave quality Off.
-This option will disable all of the fancy liquid effects in the game for when something hits or swims through water.
+This is true of Terraria, so we’re turning wave quality Off.
+This option will disable all of the fancy liquid effects in the game when something hits or swims through water.
 So you would be surprised at how much this change can make.

 Last but not least, we’re Disabling windy environments.
 Again, the different graphical effects add to certain game areas, tanking performance while you’re in said areas.

 All of these changes together should, at the very least, double your FPS.
 You’re not done here, however.
-If you’re looking to get better performance in Terraria, you can do a few other things outside of the settings.
+If you want to perform better in Terraria, you can do a few other things outside of the settings.